tsduck/tsduck/pkg/github/README.md

 time.
 If you accidentally installed `github` instead of `PyGitHub`, run `pip uninstall github` before `pip install PyGithub`.

+#### On macOS with Homebrew

+On macOS with Homebrew, the pip repository is now reserved to modules which are installed as Howebrew formulae.
+You need to use `pipx`:

+- `brew install pipx`
+- `pipx install PyGithub`

+Then, before executing any Python script in this directory:

+- `source $HOME/.local/pipx/venvs/pygithub/bin/activate`

 ### requests

 - Install: `pip install requests`